The Beach and Beyond in Costa del Sol

 With stunning sandy beaches, you may well have already considered a sea and sand holiday in the Costa del Sol.
-Beyond the beach though, the region itself is still very much an unexplored gem though.
+If like me, though, you are the sort of person who likes having things to do, Costa del Sol will not disappoint.
+Beyond the beach, the region itself is still very much an unexplored gem.
 On the south coast of Spain offering 325 days of sunshine a year and a warm climate, it is rightly known for over 120km of sandy beaches, 70 golf courses, and a relaxing way of life.
 But there is so much more, and with all year round sun Costa del Sol makes for an ideal winter sun getaway when you need a real break – whether or not you want to sunbathe on the beach.

 The majority of Costa del Sol’s heritage is concentrated in 3 main cities, Malaga, Antequera and Ronda.
 All within 1 hour of each other these cities are surrounded by mountains and nature reserves offering an amazing range of things to do and places to go.
 Once you start to explore, you’ll quickly realise you need to return.
 I spent 4 days visiting the region with Jet2 flights from Manchester, and there were so many things to do in Costa del Sol that I only saw the beach once!

 An hours drive north into the Sierra del Torcal mountains above Malaga is the Torcal de Antequera range, a vast area of karst landscapes and a designated UNESCO World Heritage Site in 2016.

 Karst landscape is identified by numerous caves, sinkholes, crevices, and underground streams which form in areas of plentiful rainfall and carbonate-rich rock.
 It is the layers of rock which have, over time, eroded at different speeds that makes the Torcal de Antequera range the most impressive of its kind in Europe.